Probing and Leveraging Video Diffusion Transformer Features for Robust Point Tracking: Architecture Details

 \subsection{Local 4D Matching Cost Computation}

-We construct a hierarchical local cost pyramid with varying receptive fields to capture multi-scale query–key relationships.
+We construct a hierarchical local cost pyramid with varying receptive fields to capture multi-scale query-key relationships.
 To build a feature pyramid with $S$ scales, we interpolate features to resolution $\tfrac{H}{r\times2^{s-1}} \times \tfrac{W}{r\times2^{s-1}}$, where $r$ denotes the model stride and $s \in \{1,\ldots,S\}$ is the scale factor.
 For notational simplicity, we omit layer and head indices:

 where $Q_i^s, K_i^s \in \mathbb{R}^{\tfrac{H}{r\times2^{s-1}} \times \tfrac{W}{r\times2^{s-1}} \times d_\text{head}}$ are interpolated query and key features at scale $s$.
 At each scale $s$, we extract local features around points of interest using bilinear sampling.
 Local query features $q_{i}^s$ are sampled within a $\Delta$-sized neighborhood centered at the query point $\mathbf{p} = (\mathbf{x}, \mathbf{y})$ in the query frame $i$: